Course Outline

 All 5 Placement performance Individual

-7.25 hours each day for 10 consecutive days of the PEx, including the initial site visit to meet your Supervising Teacher, and a two hour debrief tutorial following completion of the PEx.
+Duration is 10-day block PEx in a school (minimum 7,25 hours each day), including one initial PEx site visit to meet with the Supervising Teacher, and a two hour debrief at the conclusion of the PEx.

 All - Assessment Task 1:Code of Conduct